Joseph F. O'Connell

 Joseph Francis O'Connell (December 7, 1872 – December 10, 1942) was an American lawyer, academic, and politician who served as a U.S. Representative from Boston, Massachusetts from 1907 to 1911.

 Early life and education

 Born in Boston, Massachusetts, O'Connell attended the Mather School of Boston and prepared for college at St. Mary's Parochial School.
-He was graduated from Boston College in 1893.
+He graduated from Boston College in 1893.
 While at Boston College, O'Connell and Joseph Drum helped create the first Boston College football team.

-O'Connell was graduated from Harvard University Law School in 1896, was admitted to the Suffolk bar in 1897, and commenced the practice of law in Boston.
+O'Connell graduated from Harvard University Law School in 1896, was admitted to the Suffolk County bar in 1897, and commenced the practice of law in Boston.

 U.S. Representative

 O'Connell was elected as a Democrat to the Sixtieth and Sixty-first Congresses (March 4, 1907 - March 3, 1911).
 In 1908, he was re-elected by just 4 votes over former Boston City Clerk J. Mitchel Galvin.

 He was an unsuccessful candidate for renomination in 1910.
 In a three-way primary with former Representative William S. McNary and Boston City Councilor James Michael Curley, O'Connell came in second behind Curley.